 Howard and Ida Vaughn Scholarship

 The Vaughns were residents of Dixon and progressive leaders in the sheep industry.
-Mr. Vaughn served as a president of the National Wool Growers Association.
+Mr. Vaughn served as a past president of the National Wool Growers Association.
 Their fondness for the Davis campus resulted in the establishment of this endowed scholarship program in 1965.
 It is restricted to students majoring in one of the fields of production agriculture, including agricultural economics.

 Charles P. Watts Scholarship